-The Global Village Learning Community (GVLC) is a one-year program for freshmen at UNC Charlotte.
+The Global Village Learning Community (GVLC) is a one-year program for first-year students at UNC Charlotte.
 Our academic focus centers on cross-cultural and global issues, which means we spend time learning about different people and cultures at home and abroad.
-All courses fulfill general education requirements, so it will help you get closer to graduation whatever your chosen major.
+All courses fulfill general education requirements.

 It is open to ALL students, regardless of major and where you choose to live!

-This learning community will help students develop friendships & build support networks with other students & faculty.
-In addition to taking classes together, GVLC students explore campus resources and career opportunities, engage in service, and do other activities together.
-This is key to adjusting to UNC Charlotte and making the most of your college experience!
+You take classes together, explore campus resources and career opportunities, engage in service, and other activities as a group.
+This helps you adjust to UNC Charlotte and make the most of your college experience!

-Some unique examples of activities and opportunities GVLC students have participated in together:
+Some examples of activities we've participated in together as GVLC:

-- Pizza and international movie nights (sponsored by the Department of Sociology)
+Pizza and international movie night (sponsored by the Department of Sociology)

-- Service learning projects (on and off campus) that are related to course material
+Service learning projects (on and off campus) related to course material

 Students’ engagement in the social community is addressed both in class and out of class as they develop relationships with faculty, other students and members of various communities interested in global issues.
 Students in the Global Village LC will enroll together in a series of courses that fulfill General Education requirements and they will also participate in service learning.